Skokie, Illinois: Beginnings

 During the real estate boom of the 1920s, large parcels were subdivided; many two- and three-flat apartment buildings were built, with the "Chicago"-style bungalow a dominant architectural specimen.
+This coincided with train line service reaching the town beginning on March 28, 1925.
 Large-scale development ended as a result of the Great Crash of 1929 and consequent Great Depression.
 It was not until the 1940s and the 1950s, when parents of the baby boom generation moved their families out of Chicago, that Skokie's housing development began again.
 Consequently, the village developed commercially, an example being the Old Orchard Shopping Center, currently named Westfield Old Orchard.

 During the night of November 27–28, 1934, after a gunfight in nearby Barrington that left two FBI agents dead, two accomplices of notorious 25-year-old bank-robber Baby Face Nelson (Lester Gillis) dumped his bullet-riddled body in a ditch along Niles Center Road adjoining the St. Peter Catholic Cemetery, a block north of Oakton Street in the town.

 The first African-American family to move to Skokie arrived in 1961, and open-housing activists helped to integrate the suburb subsequently.